-In particular, students learn best when their written assignments have clear instructions, involve an iterative process, and ask them to make meaning (Anderson et al., 2015).
+Students learn best when their assignments have clear instructions, involve an iterative process, and ask them to make meaning of ideas rather than simply report it (Anderson et al., 2015).

 - Using writing as a learning tool